 All you need for the application is your passport, two photos and the completed form.
 The form asks standard questions — nothing tricky.
 Only 30-day tourist visas are available.
-The cost is US$20 for next day and US$25 for same day (go in the morning) — you must pay in US dollars, cash.
+The cost is US$25 for next day and US$30 for same day (go in the morning) — this applies to all nationalities except Chinese, who are charged US$40.
+You must pay in US dollars, cash.

 Royal Embassy of Cambodia

 71 Tran Hung Dao Street, Hanoi

 T: (04) 3942 4789/3942 4788